 One of the biggest deterrents for businesses looking to utilise colocation is the migration process.
 To mitigate this, Datum operates a concierge service which has proved invaluable in offering practical support, and/or project management and assistance when making your move to colocation.

 Digital transformation projects or IT restructures can be made a lot less daunting if you work with a trusted colocation provider offering relevant supporting services.

 It’s a common misconception that moving your data ‘out of sight’ automatically equals risk in terms of security.
 If you choose the right partner with both trusted and proven security credentials, your data should become more secure than is generally possible in an on-premise data suite.

 Datum’s location, Cody Technology Park, is highly controlled and regulated with advanced security-driven protocols in place, 24/7 security and a range of important clients who already place their trust in the site’s accredited status.

 How can I gain a better understanding of the basics?

 When you’re new to colocation, it can be hard to know what process to go follow (and in what order) to efficiently complete the project.
 We’ve written the Datum Connect series of guides that talk you through the process step by step, covering everything from investigating your options to budgeting and planning the move.
 There are some handy factsheets on elements like cooling and power, too.

 Where can I find more information?

-Alternatively, gain an unrivalled understanding of a colocation facility by booking a tour with our concierge team, who can show you around our List X facility in Farnborough and answer any questions in person.
+Alternatively, gain an unrivalled understanding of a colocation facility by booking a tour with our concierge team, who can show you around our Farnborough facility and answer any questions in person.